 - 1. To operate the ejectors which supply the main pump impeller suction. - 2.
 To operate the throttle valve.
 The line supplying the throttle is in turn connected to the overspeed trip valve and the governing valve emergency trip plunger.
 An orifice is used in the supply line to the throttle valve to reduce the actual flow in order to insure positive action of the trip mechanism. - 3.
-To operate the governor servo motor operating piston which opens and closes the steam inlet valves. - 4.
-To supply oil through the coolers, to the bearings.
+To operate the governor servo motor operating piston which opens and closes the governing (steam inlet) valves. - 4.
+To supply oil through the coolers to the bearings.
 An orifice is used in this line to reduce the flow to the proper amount. - 5.
-To operate the auxiliary oil pump regulator. - 6.
-As a control medium for:-
+To drive the hydrogen seal main oil pump.
+The discharge from this hydraulic turbine is led into the bearing supply line. - 6.
+To operate the auxiliary oil pump regulator. - 7.
+As a control medium for: